1. Why this Document?

 - My writing style can sometimes feel drier than what I meant.
 For sensitive topics (or crucial conversations), we should definitely default to a call, or a F2F conversation.

 - I am curious by nature.
 I will ask lots of questions to try to understand a subject, approach, or process.
 Some people have found that I can feel confrontational, because I am probing so much.
 I assure you that's never my intention.

 - I am opinionated and passionate about what I do, this can lead to heated debates.
-For the most of the time, my focus is the outcome.
-In a few rare circumstances, my focus shifts to trying to be right (rather than the end goal).
+Most of the time, my focus is the outcome.
+In rare occasions, my focus shifts to trying to be right (rather than the end goal).
 Please alert me when this happens.

 Thank you for taking the time to read this document! 🙇